ElmkhanetarZakariae/Agricultural-Sustainability-in-MENA-Region_Data-Driven-Study_from-Tunisia/README.md

 This provided valuable insights into the challenges farmers face, such as water management, soil health, and the economic viability of their agricultural activities.

-- Survey Design and Implementation: I played a significant role in designing the survey and developing questions that would help assess the socio-economic and biophysical conditions of the farmers.
+1. Survey Design and Implementation: I played a significant role in designing the survey and developing questions that would help assess the socio-economic and biophysical conditions of the farmers.
 The survey covered topics like land use, irrigation practices, biodiversity, and economic resources.
-- Field Data Collection: I participated in direct interviews with farmers, collecting data on aspects such as:
+2. Field Data Collection: I participated in direct interviews with farmers, collecting data on aspects such as:
-/Socio-demographic factors (age, education, family structure), /Economic assets (land area, agricultural tools, animal breeding practices), /Environmental assets (irrigation and water use, salinity, soil health), /Farming practices (cropping methods, soil management, use of pesticides), /Governance (relationships with local stakeholders, involvement in water management decisions).
+- Socio-demographic factors (age, education, family structure),
+- Economic assets (land area, agricultural tools, animal breeding practices),
+- Environmental assets (irrigation and water use, salinity, soil health),
+- Farming practices (cropping methods, soil management, use of pesticides),
+- Governance (relationships with local stakeholders, involvement in water management decisions).
-- Data Analysis: After collecting the survey data, I contributed to the data analysis process, which involved organizing and interpreting large datasets to identify key trends.
+3. Data Analysis: After collecting the survey data, I contributed to the data analysis process, which involved organizing and interpreting large datasets to identify key trends.
 I used tools and methodologies to analyze relationships between socio-economic factors and farming sustainability.
 For example, I analyzed how water stress impacts the productivity of farmers and examined the effectiveness of different governance structures in managing agricultural resources.

 # Key Survey Areas: